-3 Transfer
+3. Transfer

 We follow the standard division of a machine translation system into stages of analysis, transfer, and generation.
-The parts of the system include algorithms for analysis, transfer, and generation, descriptions of the structure of individual languages (used by the analysis and generation algorithms), and descriptions of equivalence relationships between pairs of languages (used by the transfer algorithm).
 It is a requirement for the transfer description that it should state all and only the equivalence relationships between expressions of a pair of languages.
 It should contain no general linguistic information, either universal or specific to any single language: these types of information belong in the formalism and content, respectively, of the descriptions of individual languages.
 In fact most of our transfer descriptions consist of direct equivalences between predicates or groups of predicates of the language pair.

 A transfer rule shows a particular translation equivalence between two languages.
 It consists of three parts: a pair of logical forms, one for each language, representing the equivalence, and a third logical form giving the conditions under which the equivalence is applicable.
 We call these the equivalence pair and the condition respectively.
-Two logical forms form an equivalence pair if the natural language expressions they represent have overlapping denotations (using 'denotation' in a very broad sense to encompass not only the referential possibilities of nouns but the possibility in general of applying a predicate to a particular index).
+Two logical forms form an equivalence pair if the natural language expressions they represent have overlapping denotations.
 The rule can therefore be used for translating in either direction: the two logical forms of the equivalence pair are always translationally equivalent if the condition is satisfied.
 The logical forms of the equivalence pair will be indistinguishable from logical forms of the respective languages, using the same predicates and relations.
-The logical forms of the condition use meta-predicates which allow reference to to the logical form of the current local translation unit (sentence or clause) and to the linguistic context.
+The logical forms of the condition use metapredicates which allow reference to to the logical form of the current local translation unit (sentence or clause) and to the linguistic context.
 In practice, most transfer rules have no condition; they consist just of an equivalence pair.
 Some examples of rules follow:

 English Japanese Explanation

 table(X) teeburu(X) table = teeburu

 paper(P) ronbun(P) paper = ronbun

 paper(P) sinbun(P) paper = sinbun

-subj(E,X) ga(E,X) subject marker
+subj(È,X) ga(E,X) subject marker

-obj(É,X) wo(E,X) object marker
+obj(È,X) wo(E,X) object marker

-hypothetical(E),like(E) -tai(F),omou(E) would like ==
+hypothetical(E), like(E) -tai(F), omou(E) would like =

-iff inLeft(obj(E,F)) -tai omou
+iff inLeft(obi(E.F)) (). -tai omou